Srippo/Gabinet-api/README.md

 ### **DELETE** `/pacjenci/:id`

-Logged in user with any role may delete patients.
+Logged in user with any role may delete patients from the database.

 ### Expected Query